REHA 4016 Podiatric Clinical Block

 Legacy Code 401117

-Description This unit is the major clinical placement unit in the 4th year of the program.
+Description This subject is the major clinical placement subject in the 4th year of the program.
 Students will participate in clinical activities in public and private sector placements.
-The unit builds on previous clinical and academic knowledge to further develop students' clinical reasoning skills encouraging appropriate selection of assessment techniques to diagnose, treat and provide optimal health outcomes.
+The subject builds on previous clinical and academic knowledge to further develop students' clinical reasoning skills encouraging appropriate selection of assessment techniques to diagnose, treat and provide optimal health outcomes.
 Students under supervision will manage foot and lower limb pathologies across the scope of practice including treating diverse patient cohorts and complex cases (including the high risk foot) transitioning towards a competent graduate entry podiatrist.

 School Health Sciences

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects REHA 7019 - Podiatric Clinical Block

 Restrictions Must be enrolled in 4708 Bachelor of Podiatric Medicine Podiatry specific - students will be participating in patient assessment and management.
 It is essential that they have been able to demonstrate competencies in patient assessment, documentation, treatment programs and communication within allied health / community settings.
 The podiatric practice subjects in combination with the clinical block placement have been designed to be an integrated suite of subjects where one subject builds on the clinical competencies of the others.

 Advanced clinical and theoretical podiatric knowledge is necessary to ensure that students in this subject can undertake appropriate assessment techniques to diagnose, treat and provide short and long term health outcomes.
 Students are expected to have sufficient knowledge and scope to evaluate and manage complex clinical cases in the areas of surgery, paediatrics, high risk foot and musculoskeletal disorders.
 Completion of all core subjects prior to undertaking subject 401117 Podiatric Clinical Block will equip students will equip students with this assumed knowledge.